alvtv/esx_ambulancejob/README.md

 # What is this?

 This is esx_ambulancejob.
 I have modified this script so that it has the /heal command built into it, knocking out the need for esx_basicneeds and therefore lowering required resource count.
+It also has the ability to spawn at a redzone by using F, which is configurable in the config.lua

 # Installation